What Are New Car Rebates and Dealer Incentives?

 2.9% AND $750 Customer Rebate on a New Sentra!

-There may be new car programs from the manufacturer that offers low-interest financing and a customer rebate that can be used in conjunction.
+There may be new car programs from the manufacturer that offer low-interest financing and a customer rebate that can be used in conjunction.
 These types of programs are far and few between, but you can find them out there sometimes.

 Low-interest financing is advertised with a low annual percentage rate (APR), and down payments are often based on top credit tier consumers.